Angle at the centre of a circle is twice the angle at the circumference

 Angle at the centre of a circle alternative

-Due to the position of P, the line PR crosses the line OQ.
+On the left, due to the position of P, the line PR crosses the line OQ.
 It is important to recognise that this is still the same situation, even though it looks a little different.
+The chord RQ still forms an angle b at the centre, and an angle a at the circumference, and it is still true that angle b is twice angle a.

-Here is another slightly different arrangement:
+Here is another slightly different arrangement which we need to recognise:

 Angle at the centre of a circle alternative